Complaints Overview

 As a part of the complaint process, the party against whom the complaint is filed will receive a copy and be given an opportunity to respond to the Board in writing.
 After the Board has completed its investigation, a written notice regarding the conclusion or decision reached by the Board is provided to each party.

 Sometimes complaints filed with the Board include both problems about the dental care and disagreements about the costs of the care.
-The Board the authority to decide if the dental professional should be disciplined for their conduct or have their license restricted or revoked.
-The courts have the power to rule on the monetary parts of such disputes.
+The Board has the authority to decide if the dental professional should be disciplined for their conduct or have their license restricted or revoked.
+If there is a financial or monetary aspect to the complaint, the court system, and not the Board, has the power to rule on that.
 That means the Board does not have the authority to make consumers pay dental bills or to make dentists provide refunds.
-This separation ensures fair treatment for everyone involved because the courts have been given the resources to fully assess all aspects of monetary disputes.
+This separation of authority ensures fair treatment for everyone involved because the courts have been given the resources to fully assess all aspects of monetary disputes.
 If any party to a matter being investigated by the Board seeks payment, refund, or reimbursement, the Board encourages the parties to try to resolve that dispute between themselves or consult with lawyers about legal options.

 The Board may not provide legal advice to patients, complainants, licensees, registrants, or any other individuals.

 Anonymously filed complaints may also not comply with the law that explains that a “person may file a written and signed complaint” - NDCC 43-28-18.2.
-To the extent an anonymous complaint is filed, the Board’s ability to investigate and gather information may be substantially reduced, and the dental professional's right to a full and fair opportunity to defend themself may be impacted.
+If anonymous materials are submitted, the Board’s ability to investigate and gather information may be substantially reduced, and the dental professional's right to a full and fair opportunity to defend themself may be impacted.

 Confidentiality